-We went on a special treasure hunt to find fruit and veg of certain colours!
+We went on a special treasure hunt to find fruit and vegetables of certain colours.
 After that, we had a great time exploring the fish counter, the cheese counter and the bakery.
-We learnt all about how cheese is made, how bread is baked and packages and all about the different types of fish that are sold.
+We learnt all about how cheese is made, how bread is baked and packaged and all about the different types of fish that are sold.

-After exploring the store, we enjoyed tasting lots of yummy food and standing inside the huge fridge and freezers!
-We had a great time!
-All of the children thoroughly enjoyed it!
+After exploring the store, we enjoyed tasting lots of yummy food and standing inside the huge fridge and freezers.
+We had a great time and all of the children thoroughly enjoyed it!

 As part of our happy, healthy me topic, we have been learning all about eating healthily, keeping fit and staying clean.
 We completed an investigation to find out:

 ‘Which is the best way to wash our hands?’